Our experience of the Coronation street tour

-Now, I am not very up to date with the goings on in Coronation street.
-I have not watched any soaps for over a decade but I did use to watch it when I was much younger.
+Now, I am not very up to date with the goings on in Coronation Street.
+I have not watched any soaps for over a decade but I did use to watch them when I was much younger.
 However, Lauren is a massive fan which is why we were on the tour.

 A fantastic tour guide

 The tour guide we had was a very nice man, full of little facts and jokes and made the tour very enjoyable.
 It was funny at times when he would say something and everyone but me would laugh.
 Then Lauren would be explaining to me why it was funny in relation to plot stories and different characters.
 People must have thought that I was a bit of a grump!